 BS in Elementary Education

-All students entering as freshmen in Fall 2018 and after will pursue coursework in the BU Hub, a general education program that is integrated into the entire undergraduate experience.
-BU Hub requirements can be satisfied through coursework in and beyond the major and, in some cases, through co-curricular activities.
+All first-year, first-time students will pursue coursework in the BU Hub, a general education program that is integrated into the entire undergraduate experience.
+BU Hub requirements can be satisfied through coursework in and beyond the major and, in some cases, through cocurricular activities.
 Students majoring in Elementary Education will ordinarily, through coursework taken in the Boston University Wheelock College of Education & Human Development, satisfy BU Hub requirements in Diversity, Civic Engagement, and Global Citizenship; Communication; and some elements of the Intellectual Toolkit, essential for educators working with other professionals and families.
 Additional requirements may be satisfied through required Arts & Sciences coursework, and it is important that students keep Hub requirements in mind when selecting these courses.
-Remaining BU Hub requirements will be satisfied by selecting from a wide range of available courses outside the major or, in some cases, co-curricular experiences.
+Remaining BU Hub requirements will be satisfied by selecting from a wide range of available courses outside the major or, in some cases, cocurricular experiences.

-Mentored field experiences, which begin with one-day-a-week placements in freshman year and culminate in full-time student teaching in a classroom in greater Boston, London, Quito, or Sydney in senior year, afford pre-service teachers the opportunity to design and implement engaging, content-rich units of study, and to assess children’s learning.
+Mentored field experiences, which begin with one-day-a-week placements in freshman year and culminate in full-time practicum in a classroom in greater Boston, London, or Sydney in senior year, afford preservice teachers the opportunity to design and implement engaging, content-rich units of study and to assess children’s learning.

 Careful planning allows students to seek an additional license as a Teacher of Students with Moderate Disabilities, Pre-K–8 or as in English as a Second Language, Pre-K–6.
 See additional course requirements below.
 This may require credits beyond the minimum undergraduate degree requirements for Elementary Education alone.